seatgeek/mailroom/README.md

 ![Flow diagram](./docs/flow.png)

-Mailroom is designed to be flexible and extensible, allowing you to easily add new handlers and transports as your needs grow and evolve.
-Simply write a function to transform incoming events into notifications, and Mailroom will take care of the rest, including:
+Mailroom is designed to be flexible and extensible, allowing you to easily add new event types and transports as your needs grow and evolve.
+Simply write code to transform incoming events into notifications, and Mailroom will take care of the rest, including:

 - Acting as the primary notification relay for incoming webhooks from external systems
 - Sending notifications to the appropriate users based on their preferences (e.g. PR reviews go to email, but build failures go to Slack)